Read About Student Achievement Levels in Tucson, Arizona MSA

 How do we compare?

-In 2021, 35.0% of students in Arizona passed the AzM2 in English Language Arts (ELA).
-In Greenlee County, 42% of third-graders met or exceeded the state proficiency standards.
-Maricopa County tied for second at 37%, while Graham and Pima counties tied for third with 34%.
-Performance across Arizona counties varied substantially with only two counties reporting scores higher than the state average of 35% on the third-grade ELA test.
-The remaining counties reported scores below the state average with Santa Cruz County posting the lowest at 19%.
+In 2023, 41.0% of students in Arizona passed the Arizona Academics Standards Assessment (AASA) in English Language Arts (ELA).
+In Greenlee County, 57% of third-graders met or exceeded the state proficiency standards.
+Maricopa County placed second at 43%, while Graham County was third at 42%.
+Pima County lagged just behind the state at 40%.
+Performance across Arizona counties varied substantially, with only three counties reporting scores higher than the state average of 41% on the third-grade ELA test.
+The remaining counties reported scores below the state average, with La Paz County posting the lowest at 18%.

-In the AzM2 Math test, 27% of eighth-graders statewide met or exceeded the state proficiency standards.
-That share increased to 30% for eighth-graders in Maricopa County and to 29% for Apache and Graham counties.
-Performance across Arizona counties varied substantially with three counties reporting scores equal to or higher than the state average of 27% on the eighth-grade math test.
-The remaining counties reported scores below the state average with Gila County posting the lowest at 12%.
-When compared to pre-pandemic scores in 2019, the statewide decline for the AzM2 math test was five percentage points.
-There was significant variation among the counties with Apache and Greenlee improving the percentage of eighth-grade students passing the AzM2 test in 2021, while other counties reported declines by 11 to 12 percentage points.
+In the AASA Math test, 27% of eighth-graders statewide met or exceeded the state proficiency standards.
+That share increased to 30% for eighth-graders in Maricopa County.
+Pima County fell just shy of the state percentage at 26.0%.
+Performance across Arizona counties varied substantially, with only one county reporting scores equal to or higher than the state average of 27% on the eighth-grade math test.
+The remaining counties reported scores below the state average, with Gila County posting the lowest at 11%.

 Scores for Arizona’s students varied across race and ethnicity, with nearly all races achieving greater proficiency percentages in third-grade English language arts than eighth-grade math.
-Asian students achieved the highest rate of proficiency, both in third-grade English language arts (64%), and eighth-grade math (67%).
-White students achieved the second-highest proficiency rates at 50% and 39%, respectively.
-Rates for Two or More Races was 10 percentage points below whites in third-grade English language arts and seven percentage points below in eighth-grade math.
-Hispanics and African Americans lagged even further behind, as both groups had third-grade English language arts near the 20th percentile and eighth-grade math proficiency rates near the 15th percentile.
+Asian students achieved the highest rate of proficiency, both in third-grade English language arts (70%) and eighth-grade math (68%).
+White students achieved the second-highest proficiency rates at 56% and 41%, respectively.
+Rates for Two or More Races were four percentage points below whites in third-grade English language arts and eight percentage points below in eighth-grade math.
+Hispanics and African Americans lagged even further behind, as both groups had third-grade English language arts near the 30th percentile and eighth-grade math proficiency rates near the 15th percentile.
 Arizona’s Native American students continue to struggle.
-Students in this demographic had a 12% proficiency rate for third-grade English language arts and a 10% rate of proficiency in eighth-grade math.
+Students in this demographic had a 17% proficiency rate for third-grade English language arts and a 9% rate of proficiency in eighth-grade math.

 What are the key trends?